geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-30/meeting-transcript.md

 So UOP mutability, it just ruins the beauty of UOPs.
 And the only thing you ever really need to change for a tensor when you realize a tensor, you don't actually want to change the UOPs themselves.
 You want to change where the tensor points.
-So yeah, what this does will allow us to...
+So yeah, what this does will allow us to..
 The tensor universe thing just doesn't work.
 The only graph that should exist anywhere in TinyGrad is the UOP graph.
-So the UOP graph sources are the parent nodes, and those are strong references to the parents because you can't construct a child without the parents, but you can construct...
+So the UOP graph sources are the parent nodes, and those are strong references to the parents because you can't construct a child without the parents, but you can construct..
 Children are not strong references because if a child has no other references to it, you don't want to keep it around, otherwise nothing will ever be cleaned up.
 So, yep, that's the rest of today and maybe tomorrow for me.
 But I hope to have UOP Mutability gone for the new year.
 And then it doesn't look like Gradient's going to get in this year.